antznin/des-cracker/REPORT.md

 	   searching time by N)
    * a AXI Lite wrapper, used to communicate with the Zybo board CPU (read / write requests and an IRQ)
+ * `./synthesis` : a synthesis script along with a log and timing/utilization reports
- * a driver, which is used by the CPU to communicate with our machine (WIP)
+ * `./driver` : a driver, which is used by the CPU to communicate with our machine (WIP)

 ## Code